YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Inflammatory bowel disease adds nutrition, anemia, hydration, flare control, and medication timing questions.
 When methotrexate is used for IBD, the decision also has to account for Crohn’s disease or ulcerative colitis before a hair transplant, not only the medication name.

-Some patients take methotrexate together with steroids, Humira or other biologics, JAK inhibitors, or other immune treatments.
+Some people take methotrexate together with steroids, Humira or other biologics, JAK inhibitors, or other immune treatments.
 If corticosteroids are part of the current plan, prednisone before a hair transplant should be reviewed separately because dose, duration, blood sugar, blood pressure, and healing history may change the timing.

 If the treating doctor says the weekly dose should continue, tell the transplant clinic clearly.
 If the treating doctor wants the dose held around surgery, the timing should be written down before travel.
 Do not make the decision from online advice, a friend’s operation, or fear that the clinic will refuse surgery.

-Is methotrexate different from biologic medicines?
+Methotrexate is different from biologic medicines

 The decision becomes safer when the transplant clinic and the prescribing doctor understand the same timeline.
 If a medicine needs to be timed around surgery, that timing should protect both healing and disease control.
 A clean surgical plan should not create a medical flare that could have been avoided.

-I would also pause if the hair loss looks like active shedding rather than stable pattern loss.
+I also pause if the hair loss looks like active shedding rather than stable pattern loss.
 A transplant should not be used to chase a moving target.
 Donor hair is limited, and grafts should be placed only when the diagnosis is clear enough to protect the long term plan.

-Low white blood cells, low platelets, abnormal liver tests, fever, mouth ulcers, severe sore throat, new cough or breathlessness, poor healing, or repeated infections deserve attention before surgery.
+Low white blood cells, low platelets, abnormal liver tests, fever, repeated mouth ulcers, severe sore throat, new cough or breathlessness, unexplained bruising, poor healing, or repeated infections deserve attention before surgery.
 These are not small paperwork details.
 They affect whether the skin can heal normally and whether infection signs might be missed or delayed.

 A recent flare of lupus, psoriasis, IBD, rheumatoid arthritis, or another inflammatory disease also changes the decision.
 The article about lupus and hair transplant timing shows the same principle.
 Stable disease gives surgery a safer foundation.
 Active disease often deserves patience.